 2018 IEEE Computer Society Technical Achievement Award

 A certificate and $2,000 honorarium are presented for outstanding and innovative contributions to the fields of computer and information science and engineering or computer technology, usually within the past ten, and not more than fifteen years.
 Margaret Martonosi is the 2018 Technical Achievement Award Winner for her contributions to power-aware computing and energy-constrained mobile sensor networks.
-The award will be officially presented to Martonosi at the COMPSAC conference banquet on July 25 at the RHIGA Royal Hotel Tokyo, Japan.
+The award will be officially presented to Martonosi at the COMPSAC Welcome Reception on July 24 at Gakushikaikan.